 If you’re doing this hike from Huaraz, you’ll need a place to stay.
 We’ve handpicked the best budget, mid-range and luxury options.

-- Mid-range – Krusty Hostel B&B: Beck and I really enjoyed our stay here.
+- Budget – Krusty Hostel B&B: Beck and I really enjoyed our stay here.
 The private rooms at Krusty Hostel B&B are nice and cosy.
 The hostel features a large shared kitchen, which includes a free breakfast.
 Additionally, the Wifi is top shelf.

 - Mid-range – The Lazy Dog Inn: this mountain lodge is growing in popularity.
 Located just outside of Huaraz, in Pitec, The Lazy Dog Inn has serene and beautiful surroundings.
 We’ve heard the owners are really generous.
 They spend time helping guests to plan their hikes.
 By staying here, you’ll be much closer to the Laguna Llaca trailhead and other hikes in the Cordillera Blanca, compared with staying in the city of Huaraz.